 The truth is that you have a bunch of ways to watch local channels online and over-the-air.
 Thanks to the rise in skinny bundles and the resurgence in popularity of over-the-air TV, cord cutters are once again enjoying local news and other local programming without having to go crawling back to traditional pay TV providers like cable and satellite companies.
 This is our complete guide to watching local channels without cable.

 There are three basic ways to get your local channels without signing up with a traditional pay TV provider like a cable or satellite company.
 We’ll cover each of them in the list below, starting with a group that may require a bit of explanation: skinny bundles.

 Skinny bundles are over-the-top (streaming) solutions that resemble cable and satellite subscriptions almost everywhere except for on your monthly bill.
 Skinny bundles tend to be slimmer than cable packages (hence the name), ditching some of the less important channels and keeping a core group of popular networks available for far less than the cable giants charge.
-Among the key channels featured in these slimmed-down bundles are local major network (ABC, CBS, FOX, and NBC) affiliates from the around the country.
+Among the key channels featured in these slimmed-down bundles are local major network (ABC, CBS, Fox, and NBC) affiliates from around the country.
 The bad news is that availability of live local major network feeds will vary by region, but the good news is that it’s easy to check out the selection in your region by taking advantage of the free trials available with each of the services we’ve listed below.